christiankim9/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map edits each object with the desired callback.
+It should be used when every object needs to be altered in the same way.
+.reduce reduces all data to a single data point.
+It is useful when calculating the total value of a large set of numbers.
+.filter iterates over all items in the array and returns the items that meet the criteria.
+It is useful when needing a sub set of a large set of numbers.

 2. Explain the difference between a callback and a higher order function.

+A high order function takes in a function as an argument.
+A callback is a function that is passed to another function for it to be used.

 3. Explain what a closure is.

+A closure is a portion of code outside of a function so that another function has a larger lexicon scope

 4. Describe the four principles of the 'this' keyword.

+  1. The default binding to new
+  2. Binding to the created object
+  3. explicit binding
+  4. New operator is called

 5. Why do we need super() in an extended class?

+It is used to call the parent constructor class

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.